 You can buy them in a powdered block or granulated model.
-We recommend the carbon block as it is more useful to absorb larger quantities and come with added layers found in between the carbon.
+We recommend the carbon block as it is more useful to absorb larger quantities and add layers found in between the carbon.
 You can get them in different sizes, and for a smaller space, the granulated charcoal models ideal to use.
 You will, however, have to remember to change the filter for optimal performance.

 Ion Exchange Filters

 If you have heard about the deionization and water-softening filter, you know what this water filter is.
 You get two types using the ion exchange method and similar.
 The device works with beads and becomes charged with hydrogen and hydroxyl ions.
 Once a metallic ion enters the system, it releases hydrogen, replaces the metal, and blocks it in the beads.
-With the combination of the hydrogen and hydroxyl, it offers you mineral-free water.
-In the deionization model, it traps salt with magnesium and calcium, making the water softer — the filtration systems usually large and the water taste like salt.
+With the combination of hydrogen and hydroxyl, it offers you mineral-free water.
+The deionization model traps salt with magnesium and calcium, making the water softer — the filtration systems usually large, and the water taste like salt.